 Our success will also depend upon our ability to develop, use and enhance new and relatively unproven technologies.
 Our strategy of using high-throughput mutation detection processes and sequencing to identify SNPs and genes rapidly is unproven.
-Among other things, we will need to improve the throughput of our SNP-discovery technology.
-We may not be able to achieve these necessary improvements, and other factors may impair our ability to develop our SNP-related database in time to be competitively available.
+Among other things, we will need to continue to improve the throughput of our SNP-discovery technology.
+We may not be able to achieve these necessary improvements, and other factors may impair our ability to develop our SNP-related products and services in time to be competitively available.